nus-cs2103/website-base/admin/tools.md

 You are ==_required to_ use Git==.
 Other revision control software are not allowed.
 The recommended GUI client for Git is [SourceTree](https://www.sourcetreeapp.com/), but you may use any other, or none.

 **Preparation:**
-* Install Git and a Git GUI client on your Computer.<br>
+* Install Git and a Git GUI client on your computer.<br>
   {{ icon_tip }} SourceTree comes with bundled with Git i.e., if you install SourceTree, you get both Git and a GUI client in one shot.

 </div><hr><!-- ----------------------------------------------------------------------------------------------------- -->